mohanmca/MohanLearningGround/src/main/md/Tools/elasticsearch.md

 * timeout, sync (disable for performance)
 * _all - concatenated field
 * You can always update partial mappings without explicitly mention about existing fields
+* Same field can be analyzed and not_analyzed using mappings. (both raw search and full-text search)

+# TF/IDF
+* Term frequency - How often does the term appear in the field?
+The more often, the more relevant.
+A field containing five mentions of the same term is more likely to be relevant than a field containing just one mention.
+  * How many times did the term honeymoon appear in the tweet field in this document?
+* Inverse document frequency - How often does each term appear in the index?
+The more often, the less relevant.
+Terms that appear in many documents have a lower weight than more-uncommon terms.
+  * How many times did the term honeymoon appear in the tweet field of all documents in the index?
+* Field-length norm - How long is the field?
+The longer it is, the less likely it is that words in the field will be relevant.
+A term appearing in a short title field carries more weight than the same term appearing in a long content field.
+  * How long is the tweet field in this document?
+The longer the field, the smaller this number.

+# Performance considerations
+* To make sorting efficient, Elasticsearch loads all the values for the field that you want to sort on into memory.
+This is referred to as fielddata.
+* Elasticsearch doesn’t just load the values for the documents that matched a particular query.
+It loads the values from every document in your index, regardless of the document type.
+* query-then-fetch process (Two phase process is being used by ES for searching), It internally uses priority-queue, And try not-to-use deep paging unless spider needs to be supported
 *

+# Weird Problems
+* BOUNCING RESULTS - If two scores are same, two shards can list in two different order, prefer to use same shards to avoid surprise
+* The timeout parameter tells the coordinating node how long it should wait before giving up and just returning the results that it already has.

 # Plugins
 bin/elasticsearch-plugin install http://some.domain/path/to/plugin.zip